Skip to Main Content

 Please email Dr. Maggie Broderick any time with questions or input: mbroderick@nu.edu

-Thanks to those who attended our Scholarly Mixers in February, May, and August 2024!
+Thanks to those who have attended our Scholarly Mixers!

-We had a great group and some excellent networking and discussions!
+We've had great groups and some excellent networking and discussions!

 Please reach out to each other and to ARC for support.